 I was raised in a podunk Arizona city of less than 10,000 people in the 60s and early 70s.
 In the mid-70s, I spent about three and a half years living on the island of Kauai in Hawaii.
 My father worked for a company that paid the rent for our family’s three-bedroom, one-bath house, which was more than 300 dollars a month in the 70s.
 The two-bedroom, single-bath apartment I’m temporarily living in on Oahu today costs more than 2000 dollars a month.

-Many Americans want to vacation in exotic places and Hawaii is one of the places they dream of.
+Many Americans want to vacation in exotic places, and Hawaii is one of the places they dream of.
 I’ve already lived that dream, three times over.
 The second time was when I was stationed with the Marine Corps at Kaneohe Bay in the 1980s.
-If I never return to any of the Hawaiian islands again after this time, it will be too soon.
+If I never return to any of the islands of Hawaii again, it will be too soon.

 I started early, about two months before my 18th birthday, which was three months later than I intended.
 By the time I left home, I had barely recovered from a highway accident that occurred shortly before my intended enlistment date.

 I went through basic training at the Marine Corps Recruit Depot in San Diego, California, with a limp during most of it.
 My class “A” schools (two of them) were at Camp Pendleton, about 30 miles north, after I completed basic training.
 I ended up back at the depot as my first duty station after school, and I lived in an off-base apartment for about six months out of two years.

 My next duty station was at the Marine Corps Air Station in Yuma, Arizona.
 It was one of three reenlistment choices.
 I was only there a year before getting orders again.
 I didn’t know it at the time, but I was slated to return there after I finished my next tour.